erikw/tmux-dark-notify/README.md

     * Save it e.g. as `apperance_toggle`.
   * Open System Settings > Keyboard > Keyboard shortcuts (button) > Services
     * Find the `apperance_toggle` service we just created under the General category
-    * Bind it to a shortcut e.g.  CTRL+OPT+CMD+t (this shortcut was used when feature was first introduced in the OS in beta).
+    * Bind it to a shortcut e.g.  CTRL+OPT+CMD+t (this shortcut was used when feature first appeared in a beta version of macOS).